 The child tends to get more control and command over their body movements, speech, emotions, and thinking.
 Some of the things your child can smoothly do by this age include drawing, tossing a ball overhand, skipping, bouncing and dressing themselves.

 School-Age Child (36+months up until puberty)

-Child development stages are a complicated process, and these can be overwhelming for parents to keep up with what their kids should be doing at each stage.
-For example, you need to know how parent-child interactions affect your child’s brain development or that the way in which children play has an impact on cognitive skills like memory and problem solving ability.
-You also want to understand what kind of activities they might enjoy as well as which ones are too advanced for them.
+The various child development stages are complicated processes, and these can be overwhelming for parents to keep up with what their kids should be doing at each stage.
+For example, you might want to know how parent-child interactions affect your child’s brain development or how play has an impact on cognitive skills like memory and problem-solving ability.
+You might also want to understand what kind of activities your child might enjoy and which ones are too advanced for them.

 The best thing you can do as a parent is to learn about different child development stages so you know when something needs attention or if things just seem off.
 It takes time but understanding where your child may be in their life will make life easier for both you and the kids.